raghavsikaria/raghavsikaria.github.io/about.md

 ![A photo of me](assets/about_me/my_profile.jpg) *Hello, this is me!*

 I am an engineer by profession, who wants to venture out into the domain of FinTech.
-Currently I am looking for roles in Quantitative Research/Analyst/Developer domains.
-Also used to be a professional theatre artist - did a few gigs with TVF Timeliners, NSD(National School of Drama), Crea-Shakthi Theatre group and VIT(my alma mater) Dramatics Club.
+Currently I am looking for roles in Data Science, Quantitative Research/Analyst/Developer or Software Engineering for Fintech domains.
+Also, I used to be a professional theatre artist - did a few gigs with TVF Timeliners, NSD(National School of Drama), Crea-Shakthi Theatre group and VIT(my alma mater) Dramatics Club.

 Have drained myself completely during the COVID Lockdown here in India.
 Building a personal website had long been my dream, and after all these years of excuses; the lockdown had given me just the time for it!
 So I made this site because I have wanted to blog since forever, share my thoughts & poems, share my projects for being presentable in the FinTech domain for which I am crushing hard to penetrate and above all - because I wanted one!